zonneplan/KiBot/README.md

     - `after`: [string=''] Text to add after the output of `command`.
     - `before`: [string=''] Text to add before the output of `command`.
     - `command`: [string=''] Command to execute to get the text, will be used only if `text` is empty.
+                 This command will be executed using the Bash shell.
+                 Be careful about spaces in file names (i.e. use "$KIBOT_PCB_NAME").
+                 The `KIBOT_PCB_NAME` environment variable is the PCB file and the `KIBOT_SCH_NAME` environment variable is the schematic file.
     - `expand_kibot_patterns`: [boolean=true] Expand %X patterns.
 The context is `schematic`.
     - `name`: [string=''] Name of the variable.
 The `version` variable will be expanded using `${version}`.
     - `text`: [string=''] Text to insert instead of the variable.